sco1/skyportal/README.md

 | `GEO_ALTITUDE_THRESHOLD_M` | Skip drawing aircraft below this GPS altitude, meters | `20`     |

 ## Touchscreen Functionality
 **NOTE:** Due to the lack of an available asynchronous requests library for CircuitPython, the call to the OpenSky API is blocking and will block touchscreen functionality until a response is obtained.
-An attempt will be made to reflect the current blocking status in all UI elements, indicating to the user that their touch inputs can't be processed.
+An attempt is made to reflect the current blocking status in all UI elements, indicating to the user that their touch inputs can't be processed.

+### Aircraft Information
+Tapping on an aircraft icon will display state information for the aircraft closest to the registered touch point.

 ### Screenshot
 If enabled in the SkyPortal configuration file, a screenshot button is created in the lower left, allowing the user to take a screenshot to SD card storage.
 The device utilizes a rolling storage, keeping the `n` most recent screenshots and discarding the oldest screenshot if above this threshold.